storybookjs/ember/docs/writing-stories/args.md

 ?path=/story/avatar--default&args=style:rounded;size:100
 ```

-As a safety guard against [XSS](https://owasp.org/www-community/attacks/xss/) attacks, the arg's keys and values provided in the URL are limited to alphanumeric characters, spaces, underscores, and dashes.
-Any other types will be ignored and removed from the URL, but you can still use them with the Controls addon and code.
+As a safeguard against [XSS](https://owasp.org/www-community/attacks/xss/) attacks, the arg's keys and values provided in the URL are limited to alphanumeric characters, spaces, underscores, and dashes.
+Any other types will be ignored and removed from the URL, but you can still use them with the Controls addon and [within your story](#mapping-to-complex-arg-values).

 The `args` param is always a set of `key: value` pairs delimited with a semicolon `;`.
 Values will be coerced (cast) to their respective `argTypes` (which may have been automatically inferred).
 Objects and arrays are supported.
 Special values `null` and `undefined` can be set by prefixing with a bang `!`.
 For example, `args=obj.key:val;arr[0]:one;arr[1]:two;nil:!null` will be interpreted as: